MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 ## List of cloud connectors

-The following is a list of cloud connectors in Power Automate for desktop, which are added by default to desktop flows and are permanently visible in the actions pane:
+These cloud connectors are added by default to desktop flows in Power Automate for desktop and are always visible in the actions pane:

 - [Microsoft Dataverse](/connectors/commondataserviceforapps)
 - [SharePoint](/connectors/sharepointonline)